MasahiroAoki/MoonlightTechnologies-ProductInfo/AI-Lab/DynamicMultiAgemt-Cogitate/README.en.md

 *   **UI/UX Improvements:**
     *   **Real-time Streaming:** Responses from LLMs are now streamed in real-time with a typewriter effect, significantly improving the perceived speed of the application.
     *   Agent settings and queries are saved in `localStorage`, preserving state even when the page is reloaded.
-    *   Fixed an issue where agent cards were displayed in a vertical line, changing it to a responsive grid layout that wraps horizontally.
+    *   Agent cards are now displayed in a responsive grid layout that wraps horizontally.
     *   Changed the query input field to a multi-line `<textarea>`.
-    *   Improved the logic of the "Start Conference" button to be more intuitive.
+    *   Removed copyright notices from individual file headers and added a global application footer.

 *   **Security:**
     *   The security feature for detecting prompt injection is now an optional feature that can be enabled by setting the `INSPECTOR_LLM_API_KEY` environment variable.
     *   The local `multiagent.db` database file is now excluded from version control by `.gitignore`.

-*   **Advanced Collaboration Workflow:**
-    *   Expanded the agent collaboration process into multiple stages.
-    *   **Stage 1 (Brainstorming):** All agents generate answers to the initial query.
-    *   **Stage 2 (Elaboration):** After reviewing the initial answers, the administrator assigns specialized roles such as "Research," "Counter-argument," and "Literature Search" to each agent and inputs a second query for elaboration.
-This enables a more structured discussion.

 *   **Bug Fixes:**
     *   Fixed a `TypeError` when serializing Pydantic models to JSON in the backend, ensuring correct WebSocket communication.